cuthbertLab/music21/music21/doc/moduleStream.rst

 **notes()**

-    Return all Note objects in a Stream()
+    Return all Note, Chord, Rest, etc. objects in a Stream()

 **offset()**

 **parent()**

+**pitches()**

+    Return all pitches found in any element in the stream as a list (since pitches have no duration, it's a list not a stream)

 **priority()**